winstonhoyle/VineMapper/projects/economics/Work_Out_Of_State_Per_State/README.md

-## Average Commute Time (Minutes) Per State
+## Percent of Workers Per State that Work Out of State
-A simple map showing the average travel time to work
+A simple map showing the percent of workers who work outside the state
 ![Image](https://drive.google.com/uc?export=view&id=)

 ## Data